Practice theory: Communities of practice and learning as practice

-Revisions to Practice Theory
+Other theories of practice

+Schatzki's theory of practice

-Theodore Schatzki developed an alternative theory of practice, primarily in his books Social Practices (1996) and The Site of the Social (2002).
-His basic premise, derived from Martin Heidegger and Ludwig Wittgenstein, is that people do what makes sense for them to do.
-Practices make up people's 'horizon of intelligibility'.
-In Schatzki's work, practices are defined as 'open-ended spatial-temporal manifolds of actions' (Schatzki, 2005, p.
-471) and also as 'sets of hierarchally organized doings/sayings, tasks and projects' Moreover, practices consist of four main elements: (1) practical understanding – "knowing how to X, knowing how to identify X-ings, and knowing how to prompt as well as respond to X-ings" (idem, p.
+In the 1990s, Theodore Schatzki developed an alternative theory of practice in Social Practices (1996) and The Site of the Social (2002).
+His basic premise is that people do what makes sense for them to do and derives from the work of Martin Heidegger and Ludwig Wittgenstein.
+Practices make up people's 'horizon of intelligibility.'
+Schatzki defines practices as 'open-ended spatial-temporal manifolds of actions' (Schatzki, 2005, p.
+471) and also as 'sets of hierarchically organized doings/sayings, tasks and projects'.
+Such practices consist of four main elements: (1) practical understanding – "knowing how to X, knowing how to identify X-ings, and knowing how to prompt as well as respond to X-ings" (idem, p.
 77); (2) rules – "explicit formulations, principles, precepts, and instructions that enjoin, direct or remonstrate people to perform specific actions" (idem, p.
 79); (3) teleo-affective structure – "a range of normativized and hierarchically ordered ends, projects and tasks, to varying degrees allied with normativized emotions and even mood" (idem, p.
 80); and (4) general understanding.

+Jaeggi’s theory of social practice

+Another alternative theory is from philosopher Rahel Jaeggi, in A broad concept of economy - Economy as a social practice and the critique of capitalism (2018).
+In her theory of social practice, practices take on a comprehensive and broad meaning, being a set of individual recurrent actions that make part of the socio-cultural fabric of society.
+There are four primary characteristics: (1) social practices aren’t just intentional actions that can be informed by explicit or implicit knowledge; (2) social practices are not given facts i.e. it must be interpreted within a specific context, for example “To see someone hiding behind a tree and understand it as part of the game ‘hide and seek’ (and not as hiding from the police) it’s implicit its connection to the set of other practices and their interpretations as other games and the interpretative concept of ‘game’” (3) social practices are regulated by norms which dictate how to carry on a practice and (4) social practices have immanent telos.

+Jaeggi seeks to propose a critique of the capitalist economic system that focuses on the economic practices of individuals, making it possible to understand the economic field in the broad sense, since it allows establishing connections between capitalist practices and the practices in other social spheres.
+Thus, economic practices are conceived as a subcategory of social practices, and are interconnected in various ways with other practices, forming the sociocultural fabric of society.
+This theoretical conception allows for a critique of the capitalist system based on the judgment of the inherent normative content of economic practices, understanding them as part of the sociocultural fabric and, therefore, flawed in themselves.